murchandamus/bips/bip-update-process.md

 #### Nominated[^nominated]

 When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Nominated to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill omissions in the specification, add test vectors for edge-cases, or address other issues discovered as the BIP is adopted.

-As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

 A Nominated BIP can only transition to Active or to Abandoned.
-If a Nominated BIP is found to need substantial functional changes, it should be moved to Abandoned and a new BIP should be drafted instead.
+Any necessary changes to the specification should be minimal and interfere as little as possible with on-going or concluded adoption.
+If a Nominated BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned, and to draft a new BIP with the changes instead.

 #### Active

-At the earliest three months after a BIP has been moved to Nominated, a BIP may be advanced to Active upon request of any community member by providing evidence that the idea described in the BIP is in active use.
+At the earliest three months after a BIP has been moved to Nominated, a BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.